BryceRussell/HTMLRx/README.md

 # HTMLRx

-> Work in progress, subject to change
+Manipulate strings of HTML without an AST

-Manipulate strings of HTML, a regex based toolkit with no AST
+> **Note**: Work in progress, subject to change

 # How to use